 The COVID-19 stay at home order imposed by Governor Pritzker specifically allows parents to leave their residences for court ordered child custody exchanges (also known as a parenting exchange).
 Therefore, the stay at home order, by itself, does not provide a basis for parents to disregard a court ordered parenting exchange.

 However, some parents are not following the stay at home order or are allowing people inside their homes.
-These parents are at a higher risk of contracting COVID-19.
-Most important, their families (and anyone else they have contact with) are at a higher risk of contracting the virus.
+These parents are putting themselves and their families at a higher risk of contracting COVID-19.

 What happens if your Ex is Not Following the Stay At Home Order and is Putting your Children in Danger?

 All child-related issues are determined by applying a “best interests of the child” standard.
 A parent who is not complying with the governor’s stay at home order is not acting in the best interests of the child.
 This includes a parent who is letting other people into his/her home.

 First, you should speak with your ex in effort to get on the same page (See Article, Dad Can’t See Son for Seventh Birthday) .
 If this is unsuccessful then you could file an emergency petition to temporarily suspend your ex’s parenting time.
 Alternatively, you could ask the judge to order your ex to comply with the stay at home order.
 If there is a court order in place then your ex could be held in contempt of court for not complying with the stay at home order.